Asim Nath Dubey Nov 04, 2025

 The roles and responsibilities of a data analyst that are essential to this sector are as follows:

-- Data Cleaning and Preprocessing: Transform raw data into a clean, usable format, addressing gaps and errors.
+• Data Cleaning and Preprocessing: Convert raw data into a clean, useful format, recover gaps and errors.

-- Instant Data Reporting: Respond to specific data-related questions from business stakeholders by querying databases and providing timely information.
+• Instant Data Reporting: Respond to certain data-related queries by business stakeholders by querying databases and offering prompt information.

 Skills Required for a Data Analyst